 Dear Sisters & Brothers in Christ,

 Regardless of where you stand on this issue, we are the stewards of Creation and we need to take better care of it.
 To that end, I would like us to make some efforts in our own little corner of the vineyard.
-There are two things I believe we can do with relative simplicity, both here at the church and in your homes.
+There are two things I believe we can do with relative simplicity, both here at the Church and in your homes.
 First is conservation.
 The simple act of turning off a light or a faucet can save a lot.
-It also can reduce our/your water and electric bill.
+It can also reduce our/your water and electric bill.
 I heard recently that running the faucet while brushing your teeth uses 7 gallons of water on average.
-Turning off lights, especially when you are not in a room only makes sense.
+Turning off lights, especially when you are not in a room, only makes sense.
 The old notion that it uses more electricity turning a light on and off is a myth.
 The other item is recycling paper, plastic and aluminum.
-Aluminum is a no brainer since it’s a money for cans process, but I can't tell you how many cans I see in the trash, even in my own house, and the trash can is right next to the recycle bin.
+Aluminum is a no brainer since it’s a money-for-cans process.
+But I can't tell you how many cans I see in the trash, even in my own house, and the trash can is right next to the recycle bin.
 Ugh!

-Paper is the big one for us as a parish We go through a lot of paper.
+Paper is the big one for us as a Parish.
+We go through a lot of paper.
 Just our bulletins, worship aids, and inserts are a lot of paper.
 Not to mention all of the newspapers, including the Review and The American.
 While no one is lining up to buy our used paper, there are nearby places that will accept it for recycling.
 There are bins right next to the MLK firehouse.
-All it really requires is a little bit of time and effort to place used paper in a separate bin and occasionally take it over to MLK.
+All it really requires is a little bit of time and effort to collect used paper in a separate bin and occasionally take it over to MLK.

 I would like to see a commitment to this conservation effort from each and every one of us.
 It gets discouraging when you are trying to make a difference and you see someone throw a can in the trash or trash on the ground.
 What I am looking for is a couple of people to head up our efforts, develop a plan and keep us on track.